rodgalan/social-networking/README.md

         Endpoint for reading: GET to /read?username=<user name>
         Endpoint for following: POST to /user/<user name>/follow/<another name>
         Endpoint for wall: GET to /user/<user name>/wall

+## Frameworks
+   - Springboot (only for getting an embedded Tomcat and a simple framework for REST Controller)

+## Running it
+Please, use gradle wrapper (gradlew/gradlew.bat) instead of your local gradle.

+  - Running unit tests: task test
+  - Running integrationTests: task integrationTest
+  - Compile + integration tests + unit tests: task build
+  - Running application: task bootrun